justinmichaud/scala-monad-worksheets/PRESENTER.md

 That depends who you ask.
 Answers range from "monads are like burritos[1]" to "monads are monoids in the category of endofunctors[2]".

 For our purposes, a monad is a thing that has
 1) An operator that, for any type A, will wrap it.
-This is called point above.
+This is called point on the slide.
-2) An operator that acts like flatmap, allowing us to chain/compose together functions
+2) An operator that acts like flatmap, allowing us to chain/compose together functions on our wrapped values

 Essentially, it allows us to augment a value by wrapping it up, while still allowing function composition to work as expected.
 This allows us to define "pipelines" for data to flow in, and to let a monad abstract away control flow.